cih9088/dotfiles/README.md

 # which means thoes dependencies are automatically installed.
 See below dev environments
 # NOTE: version specification is only available for limited target
 # [installZsh, installNeovim, installTmux, installTree, installFd, installRg, installTldr]
-$ make installBins            # Install tree, fd, rg, ranger, thefuck, tldr bash_snippets at once
+$ make installBins            # Install tree, fd, rg, ranger, thefuck, tldr, bash_snippets, bpytop at once

 # DEV ENVIRONMENT
 # You could choose what to install in following list